raykrueger/valheim_dedicated_server/README.md

 docker run -d -p 2456:2456/udp -v valheim_world:/root/.config/unity3d/IronGate/Valheim -e SERVER_NAME="My Valheim Server" -e SERVER_PASSWORD=BooshBooshBoosh raykrueger/valheim
 ```

+## Admins

+To add admins to the server you will need their Seam IDs.
+Once you have that you can use the `ADMINLIST` environment variable at startup.

+`docker run ... -e ADMINLIST=1234,5678 ...`

 ## Persistence

 The Valheim world save files are written to this path inside the container